solarwinds/appoptics-apm-node/docs/developing.md

 4. Reinstall dependencies `npm install`.
 3. Link the agent: `npm link {../relative_path}` (e.g. `npm link ../../../work --save`)

 Tip: if `npm link` output `Error: Argument #2: Expected array but got string` it is because the path is not pointing at a valid package.
+Try to add or remove dots...

 ## Testing